 I can see an exciting game, with two sides fairly evenly matched, and much like the first meeting between the two sides in the season, it is a draw that looks most likely here.

-Premier League betting tips: Draw
+Premier League betting guide: Draw